CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/2 - Plugins Batch 2 - Submission 2/README.md

 Pull requests and Issues are enabled for all the plugin repositories.

 ## Telegram Plugin
+The repository doesn't contain a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.
+It is recommended to add a SECURITY policy so that users who discover vulnerabilities know the proper procedure to report the issue, as well as if the plugin is being supported.

 ## Zero-shot Plugin
+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.
+It is recommended to add a CONTRIBUTING policy so that future contributors may know how to contribute to the plugin.
+It is also recommended to add a SECURITY policy so that users who discover vulnerabilities know the proper procedure to report the issue, as well as if the plugin is being supported.

 ## Gmail OAuth Plugin
+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.
+It is recommended to add a CONTRIBUTING policy so that future contributors may know how to contribute to the plugin.
+It is also recommended to add a SECURITY policy so that users who discover vulnerabilities know the proper procedure to report the issue, as well as if the plugin is being supported.

 ## Language Identification Plugin
+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.
+It is recommended to add a CONTRIBUTING policy so that future contributors may know how to contribute to the plugin.
+It is also recommended to add a SECURITY policy so that users who discover vulnerabilities know the proper procedure to report the issue, as well as if the plugin is being supported.

 ## Twitter Topic Model Plugin
+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.
+It is recommended to add a CONTRIBUTING policy so that future contributors may know how to contribute to the plugin.
+It is also recommended to add a SECURITY policy so that users who discover vulnerabilities know the proper procedure to report the issue, as well as if the plugin is being supported.

 Requirement | Finding
 ------------ | -------------